Connect with others who understand.

 7. Know When To Reschedule Your Infusion

 There may be times when you simply shouldn’t get an infusion, such as if you’re sick or have an infection.
-Your doctor may also advise you to reschedule during active MS flare-ups, or if you have another major medical procedure scheduled around the same time as your infusion.
+Your doctor may also advise you to reschedule during active MS flare-ups or if you have another major medical procedure scheduled around the same time as your infusion.
 Talk to your neurologist if you’re concerned about the timing of your infusion so you can work together to maximize the safety and effectiveness of the treatment.

-Remember that everyone’s experience with MS infusion therapy is different, and there is no one-size-fits-all approach to managing the potential side effects.
+Remember that everyone’s experience with MS infusion therapy is different, and there’s no one-size-fits-all approach to managing the potential side effects.
 By working closely with your health care team, watching carefully for any changes in your symptoms, and taking steps to ease discomfort, you can make the most of your treatment.
 Infusion therapy may seem daunting at first, but with the right preparation and support, you can move forward with confidence.

 Talk With Others Who Understand